TinkeringAround/Timer/README.md

 # Timer App for Mac OS

-Timer App written in Swift for Mac OS.
-Using Gesture Recognizer to set the time.
-User Notification on finished Timer.
+Timer _User-Agent App_ written with Swift for Mac OS.
+Using Gesture Recognizer to set the time, User Notification on finished Timer.